Uranus: Axial tilt

 Simulated Earth view of Uranus from 1986 to 2030, from southern summer solstice in 1986 to equinox in 2007 and northern summer solstice in 2028.

 The Uranian axis of rotation is approximately parallel to the plane of the Solar System, with an axial tilt that can be described either as 82.23° or as 97.77°, depending on which pole is considered north.
 (Note: To match the description on the page Axial tilt, 82.23° and not 97.77° is used throughout this page.
 See the following explanation.)
-The former follows the International Astronomical Union definition that the north pole is the pole which lies on Earth's North's side of the invariable plane of the Solar System.
+The former follows the International Astronomical Union definition that the north pole is the pole which lies on Earth's North Pole's side of the invariable plane of the Solar System.
 Uranus has retrograde rotation when defined this way.
-Alternatively, the convention in which a body's north and south poles are defined according to the right-hand rule in relation to the direction of rotation, Uranus's axial tilt may be given instead as 97.77°, which reverses which pole is considered north and which is considered south and giving the planet prograde rotation.
+Alternatively, the convention in which a body's north and south poles are defined according to the right-hand rule in relation to the direction of rotation, Uranus's axial tilt may be given instead as 97.77°, which reverses which pole is considered north and which is considered south, giving the planet prograde rotation.
 This gives it seasonal changes completely unlike those of the other planets.
 Pluto and asteroid 2 Pallas also have extreme axial tilts.
 Near the solstice, one pole faces the Sun continuously and the other faces away, with only a narrow strip around the equator experiencing a rapid day–night cycle, with the Sun low over the horizon.
 On the other side of Uranus's orbit, the orientation of the poles towards the Sun is reversed.
 Each pole gets around 42 years of continuous sunlight, followed by 42 years of darkness.
 Near the time of the equinoxes, the Sun faces the equator of Uranus, giving a period of day–night cycles similar to those seen on most of the other planets.

 One result of this axis orientation is that, averaged over the Uranian year, the near-polar regions of Uranus receive a greater energy input from the Sun than its equatorial regions.
 Nevertheless, Uranus is hotter at its equator than at its poles.
 The underlying mechanism that causes this is unknown.
 The cause of Uranus's unusual axial tilt is also not known with certainty, but the usual speculation is that during the formation of the Solar System, an Earth-sized protoplanet collided with Uranus, causing the skewed orientation.
 Research by Jacob Kegerreis of Durham University suggests that the tilt resulted from a protoplanet larger than Earth crashing into the planet 3 to 4 billion years ago.
 Uranus's south pole was pointed almost directly at the Sun at the time of Voyager 2s flyby in 1986.

 Uranus's unusual axis of rotation had been surmised by astronomers since Herschel's discovery of Titania and Oberon, with Laplace calculating the inclination of the moons' orbits to the planet's equatorial plane in 1805.